Capone (2020 film)

 Capone is a 2020 American biographical drama film written, directed and edited by Josh Trank, with Tom Hardy starring as the eponymous gangster Al Capone.
-The film centers on Capone after his 11-year sentence at Atlanta Penitentiary, as he suffers from neurosyphilis and dementia while living in Florida.
+The film centers on Capone after his 11-year sentence at Atlanta Penitentiary, as he has neurosyphilis and dementia while living in Florida.
 Linda Cardellini, Jack Lowden, Noel Fisher, Kyle MacLachlan, and Matt Dillon also star in supporting roles.
 First announced in October 2016 as Fonzo, production on the film did not begin until March 2018, lasting through May in Louisiana.

 Originally intended to have a theatrical release, Capone was released through Premium VOD by Vertical Entertainment and Redbox Entertainment on May 12, 2020, due to the COVID-19 pandemic.
 The film received mixed reviews from critics, with Hardy's performance earning some praise while Trank's script and the film's tone were criticized.

 Plot

 On Thanksgiving 1945, Alphonse Capone, the notorious mob boss of Prohibition-era Chicago, lives at his Florida estate with his wife Mae after being paroled from prison due to the effects of neurosyphilis and a stroke.
 He continues to decline physically and mentally, and is troubled by thoughts of an illegitimate son who rarely calls.

 Mae struggles to pay the family's expenses by selling luxury items from the estate, as federal investigators monitor them constantly.
 Capone's physician, Dr. Karlock, advises Mae to keep his surroundings familiar by finding a way not to have to move.
 Johnny, an acquaintance from Chicago, visits and takes Capone fishing.
 During the outing Capone tells Johnny that he hid $10 million and can't remember where.
 Later, as Capone is talking to Johnny on his terrace, he tells Mae to bring Johnny a drink.
 Mae tells him that no one is there, leading to a brief fight and a check-in from Gino, who heads Capone's security detail.

 Later that night Capone does not recognize Mae and tells the police that he has been kidnapped.
 He sees a young boy with a newsie cap and gold balloon walk past and follows the boy through a series of dreams about his Chicago years.
 These include singing a duet with Louis Armstrong, watching Gino stab a traitor to death, being seduced by a woman who offers clues about the treasure, and finally crawling over the bodies of shootout victims.
 Mae finds him on the floor paralyzed from another stroke.